 I don’t know if their Tokyo server is recent, but when I was in South Korea, I had about 200 ms of latency.
 Granted, I didn’t keep the results of a traceroute so I don’t know if it’s the same kind of routing madness.

 That being said, I can’t say this has really bothered me.
 Moreover, dnscrypt-proxy acted as a local cache, which reduced the number of requests sent to AdGuard.

 Of course, I was using them because they block ads and trackers.
-It really made a difference on my Android phone: I haven't seen ads in so long that I don't even conceive to see ads on my phone anymore.
+It really made a difference on my Android phone: I haven’t seen ads in so long that I can’t even conceive to see ads on my phone anymore.

 What if I want to whitelist or blacklist a specific domain though?
 What if I want to see statistics of my requests?
 No possible, sadly.
 This has not been a huge deal, but it’s been something I wish I had…